• Skip to primary navigation

 For the Buns:

-• To the frothy milk/yeast mixture add 2 eggs, melted butter, vanilla extract and maple syrup.
-Whisk throughly.
-To the wet ingredients, add the flour, cardamom, cinnamon and sea salt.
+To the wet ingredients, add the flour, cardamom, cinnamon, and sea salt.
 Use a wooden spoon to mix first, then as the ingredients come together mix by hand until there are no dry patches.
 Add the lemon and orange zest and the drained currants/raisins.
 Using one hand, gently lift and press the dough over and onto itself while rotating the bowl in quarter turns with each fold with the other hand.
-Do this for about one minute to throughly fold in the zest and currants/raisins.
+Do this for about one minute to thoroughly mix in the zest and currants/raisins.
+The dough will feel soft and greasy.

-B. SAME DAY BUNS: Set buns in warm spot to rise (proof) until almost doubled in size.
+B. Same Day Buns: Cover the buns with a damp tea towel or plastic wrap and set buns in warm spot to rise (proof) until almost doubled in size.
 When ready, they should be squishing against one another.
 Use the TIP in the notes to speed this process along. (my same day buns take about one hour to proof using the oven proof method).

 Notes

-*I use Red Star Quick Rise Yeast.
-According to The Kitchen, you can use Quick Rise Yeast or Instant Yeast interchangeably.
+*I use Red Star Quick Rise Yeast (aka Instant Yeast).
+You can use Quick Rise Yeast or Instant Yeast interchangeably.

-**Currants are smaller than raisins and I prefer them in sweet buns.
-But they can be hard to find.
-Look for currants in the bulk bins or simply use raisins instead of currants in this recipe.
+**Currants are smaller than raisins and I prefer them in sweet buns, but they can be hard to find.
+Look for currants in the bulk bins or use raisins instead of currants.

 TIP: Since kitchen temperatures vary, and in order to allow the buns to rise in a timely manner, you can use your oven to help control this process especially if your kitchen is on the cooler side.
-Simply turn on your oven at the lowest setting for about 30 seconds, then turn it off.
-The oven shouldn't be more than 100F.
-Place the covered dough into the oven.
+Simply turn on your oven light and place the covered dough into the oven.
 This will help the dough rise a bit quicker.
 This technique can be done for the first (fermentation) and second rise (proof).

 Nutrition is provided as a courtesy and is an estimate.
 If this information is important to you, please have it verified independently.